Building a deck can increase the value of your home and provide you with outdoor living space to enjoy all year.

 Building a redwood deck can seem like a daunting project, but by following these instructions and breaking the process down into stages, you’ll find it’s an enjoyable experience.
 Of course, DIY projects are always more fun when you have someone to help you.

-Recruit a friend or family member to give you a helping hand, and you can enjoy bonding over this project this summer.
-A deck can completely transform your garden, and you’ll love sitting out here for years to come.
+Recruit a friend or family member to give you a helping hand, and you can enjoy bonding over this project.
+A deck can transform your garden, and you’ll love sitting out here for years to come.